wouterken/Fibril/README.md

 * You want to manipulate multiple streams of data in parallel without having to worry about synchronisation across threads.

 In scenarios where many IO bound operations are the performance bottleneck of your application Fibril is likely to provide performance benefits.
 In other scenarios performance should be comparable to that using threads or executing all tasks synchronously.

+At its simplest Fibril will allow you to write source code that looks shallow and linear while allowing multiple flows of execution to complete concurrently.

 ## Installation